 Are tax credits available to help offset the cost of providing paid sick leave?

 Each quarter, private sector employers that are subject to the requirement are entitled to a fully refundable tax credit equal to 100% of the qualified sick leave wages paid by the employer.
-Qualified sick leave wages are capped at $511 per day, or $200 per day if the leave is for caring for a family member, and 10 days.
+Employees are eligible to receive qualified sick leave wages under the Act for up to 10 days.
+Qualified sick leave wages are capped at $511 per day, or $200 per day if the leave is for caring for a family member.
 The tax credit is applied against employer Social Security taxes, but employers are reimbursed if their costs for qualified sick leave exceed the taxes they would owe.
 The Treasury secretary is provided with regulatory authority intended to help with cash flow issues, for example, by waiving penalties for employers that fail to deposit payroll taxes in anticipation of the credit.
 We are awaiting final guidance to be issued on the mechanics of the payroll credit and refund process.

-Are tax credits available to help offset the cost of providing the paid FMLA wages?
+Are tax credits available to help offset the cost of providing the paid FMLA?

 Each quarter, private sector employers that are subject to the requirement are entitled to a fully refundable tax credit equal to 100% of the qualified paid FMLA wages paid by the employer.
+Employees may be eligible for up to 12 weeks of emergency FMLA and may receive qualified, paid FMLA wages for up to 10 weeks.
 Qualified paid FMLA wages are capped at $200 per day and $10,000 overall.
 The tax credit is applied against employer Social Security taxes, but employers are reimbursed if their costs for qualified paid FMLA exceed the taxes they would owe.
 The Treasury secretary is provided with regulatory authority intended to help with cash flow issues, for example, by waiving penalties for employers that fail to deposit payroll taxes in anticipation of the credit.
 We are awaiting final guidance to be issued on the mechanics of the payroll credit and refund process.

 Should businesses lay off employees now or pay them two weeks of sick pay at 100% and get the payroll tax credit?